RocketCommunicationsInc/astro-uxds/_content/components/drop-down.md

 ## Rules of Thumb

-* Selects should display a list of multiple values..
+* Selects should display a list of multiple values.
 * Selects may default to a state that instructs users what to do.
 For example: “Select Modem” or a default choice like “Modem X.”
 * When the user knows what they’re looking for in advance, consider using a text field with client-side auto-complete functionality instead.